In a year of pandemic, George Floyd's death, Minnesota issues record number of handgun permits

 "We've experienced an uptick in the past year in handgun sales, and we've had to tell a lot of people how to get a permit," said Kory Krause, owner of the Frontiersman gun store in St. Louis Park.

 Minnesota's soaring number of permitted holders came in a year in which the FBI conducted a record 39 million background checks for firearm sales nationally.
-The number of checks conducted by FBI has risen steadily for decades, marked by occasional spikes after mass shootings and other traumatic events, like the rioting that broke out in cities across the country after Floyd's death.
+The number of checks conducted by the FBI has risen steadily for decades, marked by occasional spikes after mass shootings and other traumatic events, such as the rioting that broke out in cities across the country after Floyd's death.

 Dakota County Sheriff Tim Leslie said concealed-carry permits jumped dramatically in his county to more than 1,100 last year.
 Much of the increase happened during the riots in Minneapolis last June, he said.